rmarchet/web-dither/README.md

 # Image Dither

-A web application that allows you to upload images and apply a Floyd-Steinberg dithering effect to them.
+A web application that allows you to upload images and apply a dithering effect to them.
+Several dithering algorithms provided.
 Built with React 18, TypeScript, and Material-UI.

 ## Features